 Explore the infographic below for an in-depth look at each nutrient and its purpose.

 Visit our Ingredients page to get more information about any of our ingredients.

 How Do You Make a 100% Balanced Dog Food?

-When it comes to dogs, our nutritionist, Chris Wildman, and his colleagues need to understand anatomy, physiology and biochemistry.
-They need to understand nutrient profiles of ingredients, how different nutrients and processes work together, and what biological effects they’ll have within your dog’s body.
-And they also need to understand how to balance it all to provide 100% complete and balanced nutrition at every meal.
-Each ingredient is specifically chosen for the nutrients it’ll deliver.
+When it comes to building your dog’s blend, our nutritionist Sara uses her knowledge of anatomy, physiology and biochemistry.
+She also understands the nutrient profiles of ingredients, how different nutrients and processes work together, and what biological effects they’ll have within your dog’s body.
+She considers all those factors in order to provide 100% complete and balanced dog food nutrition for every meal.
+Each ingredient is specifically selected for the nutrients it delivers.
 It’s a carefully chosen, carefully calculated process.

-It’s always good to know the kind of nutrients that your dog needs, but there’s only so much you can deduce by looking at AAFCO recommendation range or even the back of a dog food label.
+It’s always good to know the kind of nutrients that your dog needs, but there’s only so much you can deduce by looking at AAFCO recommendation range or at a dog food label.
 Why not take the guesswork out?
-Create a personalized blend of food for your unique dog: complete, balanced and tailored for his nutritional needs and preferences.
+Create a personalized blend of food for your unique dog: complete, balanced and tailored for your dog’s nutritional needs and preferences.